Skip to content

 Responsible miners prioritize land restoration, reforestation, and water conservation to minimize the ecological footprint.
 By adhering to these principles, the long-term viability of labradorite mining can be ensured without compromising the environment.

-As a jewelry designer who values sustainability and authenticity, partnering with suppliers who adhere to ethical practices ensures that the labradorite gemstones used in your creations not only possess exceptional beauty but also a story of responsible sourcing.
+As a jewelry designer who values sustainability and authenticity, partnering with suppliers who adhere to ethical practices ensures that the labradorite gemstones used in your creations possess exceptional beauty and a story of responsible sourcing.

 Labradorite Jewelry

-Overall, labradorite isn’t typically found in mass-produced jewelry, such as what you would find at a major jewelry store chain.
-However, it is incredibly popular with smaller designers, predominately due to the stone’s fantastic play-of-color and iridescent qualities.
+Overall, labradorite isn't typically found in mass-produced jewelry, such as that found at a major jewelry store chain.
+However, it is incredibly popular with smaller designers, predominantly due to the stone's fantastic play-of-color and iridescent qualities.

 By and large, labradorite tends to be polished instead of faceted.
 You can typically find labradorite cabochons and labradorite beads with relative ease.
-Those approaches allow the various colors to really shine, which is why most independent jewelry creators favor them.
+Those approaches allow the various colours to really shine, which is why most independent jewelry creators favour them.

-Labradorite rings and pendants typically feature dramatic cabochons, as a larger sized stone makes it easier for the wearer to enjoy the play-of-color.
-For a labradorite necklace or labradorite bracelet, beads are often a popular approach.
-Labradorite earrings may include some of both.
+Labradorite rings and pendants typically feature dramatic cabochons, as a larger stone makes it easier for the wearer to enjoy the play of colour.
+Beads are often a popular approach for a labradorite necklace or bracelet, and labradorite earrings may include some of both.

 Shop our Labradorite Jewelry Collection

 As for supporting metals, silver, white gold, and yellow gold are all popular choices.
-Generally, you won’t find labradorite paired with platinum, mainly because the stone isn’t viewed as overly valuable, and smaller jewelers often don’t favor that metal.
+Generally, you won't find labradorite paired with platinum, mainly because the stone isn't viewed as overly valuable, and smaller jewellers often don't favour that metal.

 cleaning labradorite

-To ensure the longevity and radiance of your labradorite gemstone jewelry, proper care is essential.
+Proper care is essential to ensure the longevity and radiance of your labradorite gemstone jewelry.
 While labradorite is a durable stone, it requires attention to maintain its brilliance.
 Here are some care tips:

 1. Gentle Cleaning: Clean your labradorite jewelry with mild soap and lukewarm water.
 Avoid harsh chemicals that can damage the stone’s surface.

-2. Soft Cloth: Use a soft, lint-free cloth to gently wipe the gemstone.
+2. Soft Cloth: Gently wipe the gemstone with a soft, lint-free cloth.
 This will help remove dirt and oils that can accumulate over time.

 3. Avoid Extreme Temperatures: Labradorite is sensitive to temperature changes.
 Remove your jewelry before exposing it to extreme heat or cold to prevent cracking or damage.